an afternoon at the neighborhood park.

 These graceful saints & resourceful beasts propagate progressive ideas & bear the scrutiny of mass-consumption, & therefore become timeless.
 Cripples are the majority, incontinent & slobbering, begging to be fed, gasping for acceptance.
 Unable to stand the scrutiny, natural selection sets in.
 Yet the regressive cripples succeed in numbing the mass-consciousness.
 They are Narcissus in a contagious reflection, proliferating certain inhuman stereotypes with unrealistic ideals & attitudes toward life & other people.

-The People vs. Paul Crump, which commuted men from their death sentences.
+Despite predominant dumbed-down films, there is always the potential for The Thin Blue Line or The People vs. Paul Crump, which commuted men from their death sentences.
 Such an example is reason enough to pursue a vocation in the craft of moving images, to utilize it as an instrument of social change.
 Cinema as a cure for misanthropy, xenophobia, et al. For to change the way we see ourselves is an echelon of a noble action.
 Or is it?

 A man in Los Angeles claimed after seeing Catch Me If You Can he set to work on becoming a fake airline pilot the next day.
 He spent New Years Eve 2003 in jail for causing a public disturbance when he was caught trying to board the plane.
 He said the movie had “inspired” him.
 If only for a short time, our own beasts & saints are brought out through such inspirations.
 Beasts skewer our comfortable daily viewpoints in such a maddening writhe we forget who we were before seeing it.
 Saints, eking unexpectedly, often require great patience.
 Saints are merely beasts of impenetrable tranquility.
 The cripples leftover sit stunted in thought, misapprehending all they see.